 Grant awards for the Community Progress Fund range between $20,000 and $30,000 per year.
 Organizations should not apply for funds outside of this grant range amount.

 7. Can I apply for different amounts in year one and year two?

 Yes.
 Organizations are encouraged to apply for the amount of funding that they deem necessary in year one and in year two, as long as it falls within the $20,000-$30,000 range per year.

-9. What should I do if I have questions about my project or idea?
+10. What should I do if I have questions about my proposal or idea?

-The Letter of Intent (LOI) process is intended to provide a streamlined method for potential applicants to submit an idea for review.
-ZSR staff will not participate in individual conversations with potential applicants during the LOI phase of the Community Progress Fund process.
+ZSR staff will not participate in individual conversations with potential applicants, but will conduct community visits with a select number of applicants once all applications have been reviewed.
 Organizations are encouraged to review the Rarely Funded List to see what Trustees are not likely to fund.

 Community Progress Fund grant selections will occur once per year.
-The Letter of Intent deadline is December 3, 2018.
-For those invited to apply, the deadline is February 28, 2019.
 Grant amounts range from $20,000-$30,000 per year for up to two years.

-15. What kinds of applications are you looking to support?
+15. What kinds of proposals are you looking to support?